vippsas/vipps-epayment-api/modifications/capture.md

 A notification will also be sent once the modification is completed if a webhook is registered.

-After refund the `aggregate` object will be updated to reflect this, for example:
+After capture the `aggregate` object will be updated to reflect this, for example:

 ```json
 {